 Though you may not see them in action, every skier has benefited from the hard work of our local groomers.
 Groomers work to make all skiable areas fit, from the steep runs on the mountain to the vast flat Nordic tracks and even some single-track trails for fat bikes.

-Let’s take a collective moment to tip our hats in appreciation towards our groomers, whose unwavering dedication ensures crisp, well-maintained tracks throughout the entire season.
+Let’s take a collective moment to tip our hats in appreciation towards our groomers.
+Their unwavering dedication ensures crisp, well-maintained tracks throughout the entire season.
 If you’ve enjoyed the trails they’ve diligently groomed, perhaps consider showing your support by donating to one of the mentioned organizations, helping to sustain their invaluable grooming work for seasons to come. đź’¸

 A Day in the Life of a Groomer